-LARGE-SCALE PROJECT SET ASIDE
+LARGE-SCALE PROJECT SET ASIDE (competitive for 48th Year CDBG)

 Large Scale Projects are those that have an estimated funding request of more than \$500,000 and less than \$3 million.
 Project scope should indicate high community impact, benefit for low to moderate income and/or presumed benefit populations, and strategic alignment with identified City goals and priorities.
 Projects with an estimated budget exceeding \$3 million dollars are also eligible to apply with the intention of utilizing CDBG funding as supplemental to the overall project budget.